 Faculty: Professor McClure, chairperson.
-Professors Brownell, Chen, Ketrow, Logan, N. Mundorf, Salazar, Swift, Torrens, and Wood; Associate Professors Derbyshire, DiCioccio, Healey Jamiel, Leatham, Reyes, Roth, Quainoo, and Ye; Assistant Professor Petronio; Lecturers Alfano, August, Bell, Cabral, Fonseca, Greenwood, Monksgaard, Morrison, J. Mundorf, Poulakos, Proulx, R. Smith, Stifano, Waitkun, and Wales; Professors Emeriti Anderson, Devlin, and Doody.
+Professors Brownell, Chen, Hobbs, Ketrow, Logan, N. Mundorf, Salazar, Swift, Torrens, and Wood; Associate Professors Derbyshire, DiCioccio, Healey Jamiel, Leatham, Reyes, Roth, Quainoo, and Ye; Assistant Professors Petronio and Smith; Lecturers Alfano, August, Bell, Cabral, Fonseca, Greenwood, Jalette, Monksgaard, Morrison, J. Mundorf, Poulakos, Proulx, R. Smith, Stifano, Waitkun, and Wales; Professors Emeriti Anderson, Devlin, and Doody.

 URI’s program in communication studies provides maximum flexibility in planning for a variety of academic and occupational goals.
 The curriculum is personalized for each student.
 Although the student will play an important role in curriculum planning, his or her program is closely supervised by the advisor.
 Departmentally approved courses provide diversity or a more focused approach, depending on the student’s needs and goals.
 Courses outside the department that relate to the student’s needs and goals are also encouraged.